CS455-Project/CS455-Assignment-1/logs.md

 7. Choice of Code Quality Metrics.

 **Remaining Milestones:**
-1. Instructions page for the Game.
+1. Instructions page for the Game(Not related to assignment 2).

 ---